johannschopplich/nuxt-kql/README.md

 > Kirby [KQL](https://github.com/getkirby/kql) module for Nuxt 3.

-This module provides a `useKql` composable, which under the hood re-uses [`useFetch`](https://v3.nuxtjs.org/guide/features/data-fetching/#usefetch).
-Thus, KQL query fetching in your Nuxt 3 application will behave similar to Nuxt.js internal data fetching method.
+This module provides a `useKql` composable, which under the hood uses [`useFetch`](https://v3.nuxtjs.org/guide/features/data-fetching/#usefetch).
+Thus, KQL query fetching in your Nuxt 3 application will behave the same as Nuxt' internal data fetching and also infers its request caching!

 ## Features